kathuriaas/kathuriaas.github.io/nodejs/setTimeOut.md

+---
+layout: default
+parent: NodeJS
+---
+# Set Timeout in NodeJS

-# How to delay-start a function execution in nodeJS
+## How to delay-start a function execution in nodeJS

 ```nodejs
 setTimeout(function(){console.log('Delayed by 2 sec')},2000);